How to Use a Manometer for Gas Leaks

 Simply put, a manometer is a device that is used to measure pressure.
 A traditional device is U-shaped, hence why it is sometimes called a U-tube manometer.
 However, with modern technology comes change, and it’s common to see digital manometers in practice.

-So What Does A Manometer Do?
+What Does a Manometer Do?

 Manometers show a pressure drop in the gas line, indicating that there is a leak present.
 We’ll go into further detail on how exactly that works in a moment.